lunarmodules/ldoc/doc/doc.md

 `@set` is a powerful tag which assigns a configuration variable to a value _just for this module_.
 Saying `@set no_summary=true` in a module comment will temporarily disable summary generation when the template is expanded.
 Generally configuration variables that effect template expansion are modifiable in this way.
+For instance, if you wish that the contents of a particular module be sorted, then `@set sort=true` will do it _just_ for that module.

 ## Sections